viters/docs/reference/query.md

 ## Sort

-What field(s) to sort by.
-Sorting defaults to ascending, but a minus sign (`-`) can be used to reverse this to descending order.
-Fields are prioritized by the order in the parameter.
-The dot-notation has to be used when sorting with values of nested fields.
+Defines field(s) to items sort by.
+Sort order defaults to ascending.
+A minus sign `-` switches to this descending order.
+Fields sort priority is determined by its order in the parameter.
+Dot-notation has to be used when sorting with values of nested fields.

-### Examples

-Sort by creation date descending\
-`-date_created`

-Sort by a "sort" field, followed by publish date descending\
-`sort, -publish_date`

-Sort by a "sort" field, followed by a nested author's name\
-`sort, -author.name`

 ### Syntax